The Netherlands Smart production

 Wintershall Dea/Dominik Obertreis

 Wintershall Dea has been active in the Dutch North Sea for more than 50 years.
-The company is today as a shareholder of Wintershall Noordzee, one of the larger producers of natural gas in the region.
-The portfolio includes the recently developed and operated Sillimanite and Sillimanite South natural gas fields Sillimanite, which reuses the topside from the retired Dutch E18-A platform, operates from three wells that came on stream between February 2020 and January 2021.
+The company is today a shareholder of Wintershall Noordzee, one of the most active offshore gas producers in the region.
+The portfolio includes both the Sillimanite and Sillimanite South gas fields which are being produced from three wells leading to the D12-B production platform.
+The wells came on stream in February 2020 and January 2021, and the topside of the platform was formally operational as the topside of the E18-A production platform.

 In addition to natural gas, Wintershall Noordzee has the intention to start producing oil from one of the largest oil discoveries in the Southern North Sea of recent years.
 The Rembrandt oil field was discovered in 2012 and is supplemented by the neighbouring Vermeer oil field.
 Both fields are located some 120 kilometres north of Den Helder within production licence F17a.
-Development plans were put on hold amongst others due to delays in the environmental permitting process but have recently been resumed.
+Development plans are underway.

 Wintershall Dea Quickfact Netherlands